Methodology for the StartOut Pride Economic Impact Index

-We choose to include people present at a company before first funding, and not just founders, because we believe anyone that joined the company without a promise of funding (i.e. a salary) made a significant contribution to the company and therefore deserves a share of the company’s impact.
+We chose to include people present at a company before first funding, and not just founders, because we believe anyone that joined the company without a promise of funding (or salary) made a formative, high-risk contribution to the company and its impact.

-Given a founding team for each company, the SPEII credits the company’s impact evenly among each of the founders.
-In other words, for a founding team of 5 individuals each founder is given credit for ⅕ of the company’s impact (e.g. ⅕ of funding, ⅕ of jobs, and ⅕ of patents).
+Given a founding team for each company, the Index credits the company’s impact evenly among each of the founders.
+In other words, for a founding team of 5 individuals, each founder is given credit for ⅕ of the company’s impact (e.g. ⅕ of funding, ⅕ of jobs, ⅕ of patents, and ⅕ of exit value).

 Having identified all of the high-growth entrepreneurs in its dataset, the SPEII applies demographic labels to each: race, gender, and sexuality.
 (We plan to extend these labels to include disability and immigration status.)
 To identify LGBTQ+ entrepreneurs for this initial launch, we have integrated three specialized datasets.
-The first is the membership records of StartOut, the largest LGBTQ+ entrepreneurship group in the world and our collaborators in this initiative.
-The second set of records comes from a data aggregator which provides broad gender and race information to potential employers from 37 publicly available sites..
+The first is the membership records of StartOut, the largest LGBTQ+ entrepreneurship group in the world, and Socos’ collaborators in this initiative.
+The second set of records comes from a data aggregator that provides broad gender and race information to potential employers from 37 publicly available sites.
 StartOut engaged the aggregator to create a specialized algorithm for identifying LGBTQ individuals in its data.
 Finally, we have identified a number of public repositories identifying openly gay and lesbian business leaders, such as Wikipedia.
-The Index has an internal validation set of known gay and straight entrepreneurs used to weight the accuracy of labels from each source.

 The SPEII employs a non-parametric statistical estimate of the undercount of founders.
 It estimates a distribution over the likely number of hidden LGBTQ+ entrepreneurs in each Metro.
 This distribution is derived from three variables: